Mary Seacole: Crimean War, 1853–56

 Seacole also applied to the Crimean Fund, a fund raised by public subscription to support the wounded in Crimea, for sponsorship to travel there, but she again met with refusal.
 Seacole questioned whether racism was a factor in her being turned down.
 She wrote in her autobiography, "Was it possible that American prejudices against colour had some root here?
 Did these ladies shrink from accepting my aid because my blood flowed beneath a somewhat duskier skin than theirs?"
 An attempt to join the contingent of nurses was also rebuffed, as she wrote, "Once again I tried, and had an interview this time with one of Miss Nightingale's companions.
 She gave me the same reply, and I read in her face the fact, that had there been a vacancy, I should not have been chosen to fill it."
-Seacole did not stop after being rebuffed by the Secretary-at-War, she soon approached his wife, Elizabeth Herbert, who also informed her "that the full complement of nurses had been secured" (Seacole 78, 79).
+Seacole did not stop after being rebuffed by the Secretary-at-War, she soon approached his wife, Elizabeth Herbert, who also informed her "that the full complement of nurses had been secured".

-Nightingale reportedly wrote, "I had the greatest difficulty in repelling Mrs Seacole's advances, and in preventing association between her and my nurses (absolutely out of the question!)...Anyone who employs Mrs Seacole will introduce much kindness - also much drunkenness and improper conduct".

 Seacole finally resolved to travel to Crimea using her own resources and to open the British Hotel.
 Business cards were printed and sent ahead to announce her intention to open an establishment, to be called the "British Hotel", near Balaclava, which would be "a mess-table and comfortable quarters for sick and convalescent officers".
 Shortly afterwards, her Caribbean acquaintance, Thomas Day, arrived unexpectedly in London, and the two formed a partnership.
 They assembled a stock of supplies, and Seacole embarked on the Dutch screw-steamer Hollander on 27 January 1855 on its maiden voyage, to Constantinople.
 The ship called at Malta, where Seacole encountered a doctor who had recently left Scutari.
 He wrote her a letter of introduction to Nightingale.